How Do Couples Therapists Use Cognitive Behavioral Therapy?

 What techniques are used in cognitive behavioral therapy?

-One of the best things about cognitive behavioral therapy is that it is an accessible form of treatment in the sense that you can use a lot of cognitive behavioral therapy techniques at home.
 When you find a therapist that offers cognitive behavioral therapy, you will have skills that you can utilize even when you no longer attend therapy or simply aren't in a therapy session at that moment.
 Some common cognitive behavioral therapy techniques are cognitive restructuring and reframing, which allows you to look at your thought patterns to make them more adaptive and productive, mindfulness, keeping thought records, behavior activation, and role-playing.
 Therapists that practice CBT may also give you homework such as journaling assignments or worksheets if it's something that you are interested in, although that's not always the case.
 Oftentimes, you can find CBT assignments or exercises like this online when you aren't able to reach out to a therapist.
 You may also engage in exposure therapy or guided discovery with a therapist who practices CBT.
 CBT gives you what you need to solve many of your problems independently long-term, though there is always more to learn.
 Some people go to therapy for a little while and come back later, so know that if you ever need to return to therapy for any reason or feel like you might benefit from getting CBT again, you certainly can.

 Is CBT good for anxiety?